kingakisielinska/kingakisielinska.github.io/docs/GitHub/adding-rep.md

 1. Open GitHub Desktop.
 2. Click **Repository** on the navigation bar.
 3. Select **Show in Finder** (MacOS) / **Open in Explorer** (Windows).
-4. Put the markdown file in the folder.
+4. Add the markdown files in this folder.
 5. Open GitHub Desktop.
 6. Open **Changes** tab and verify if the file uploaded.
 7. Write a summary in the **Summary** field.